jbrumf/tinyqsim/doc_src/TinyQsim_design_notes.md

 In conclusion, the simulator is quite responsive for interactive use with up to 20 qubits.
 However, with 28 qubits a QFT of all the qubits takes around 1000 seconds.
 Of course, these figures depend on the processor's performance and memory available.

 There are a number of ways in which the performance could be further improved, but an initial design goal of TinyQsim was to keep it simple.

-### Endianness

-Some books, papers and online resources use the *big-endian* convention in which qubit 0 is the most-significant qubit, while others use the *little-endian* convention, in which qubit 0 is the least significant qubit.
-This can lead to confusion when comparing examples from different sources.

-The big-endian convention was chosen for TinyQsim as it is popular in books and published papers.

 ### Software Modules